Can I tutor at any school?

 We require no further involvement outside of the tutoring time.
-We highly encourage tutors to take advantage of our regularly scheduled training workshops throughout the course of the year.
+We highly encourage tutors to take advantage of the school district’s tutor training workshops offered twice during the year.

 Can I do things with the child outside of the program/school?

 Schools of Hope is a school-based program and does not allow volunteers to work with children outside of the structured school setting.
 Any contact outside of school with the child or family is prohibited.

 Can high school students be tutors?